tushargangurde2029/AWS_DevOps_Projects/Project 2 = Host a Static Website (RESUME) on AWS with S3, Cloud-Front, Route53/README.md

 Provide the Origin Domain as your S3 Bucket

-Provide the Viewer protocol policy as shown in the image
+Provide the Origin Access as shown in image & select your Bucket

-as we are going to redirect the traffic to HTPS
+Provide the Viewer protocol policy as shown in the image as we are going to redirect the traffic to HTPS

 Add your Alternate Domain Name